On the stability of $\phi$-uniform domains: Examples of -uniform domains

 {$\triangle$} \end{example}

-A domain $G\subset \Rn$ is said to be {\em quasiconvex} if there exists a constant $c>0$ such that any pair of points $x,y\in G$ can be joined by a rectifiable path $\gamma\subset G$ satisfying $\ell(\gamma)\le c\,|x-y|$.
-The domains $G$ and $G'$ in the above examples are not quasiconvex and are not bounded as well.
-This naturally leads to the following question. \begin{problem} Are there any bounded $\varphi$-uniform domains whose complementary domains are not $\varphi$-uniform? \end{problem} \begin{problem} Is it true that quasiconvex domains are $\varphi$-uniform and viceversa? \end{problem}
+We see that the $\varphi$-uniform domains considered in the above two examples are unbounded, which generally asks the following problem: \begin{problem} Are there any bounded $\varphi_1$-uniform domains whose complementary domains are not $\varphi$-uniform for any $\varphi$? \end{problem}

+The speciality in dimension 2, for Problem~\ref{phiunif-prob1}, is much more delicate.
+Indeed, one can handle this matter by considering the domain by pulling thinner and thinner rectangles from one edge of a rectangle (e.g. see Figure~\ref{newfig}).

+In this setting, one can even similarly find Jordan domains which are $\varphi$-uniform but their complements are not $\psi$-uniform for any $\psi$.
+But we are not studying detail on it in this paper.
+However, it is sometimes interesting to see examples in higher dimensional setting.

-In the dimension $n=3$, we have solutions to Problem~\ref{phiunif-prob1} as follows: \begin{example} Let $T$ be the triangle with vertices $(1,-1)$, $(0,0)$ and $(1,1)$.
+In three dimensional setting, we now provide solutions to Problem~\ref{phiunif-prob1} as follows: \begin{example} Let $T$ be the triangle with vertices $(1,-1)$, $(0,0)$ and $(1,1)$.
 Consider the domain $D$ bounded by the surface of revolution generated by revolving $T$ about the vertical axis (see Figure~\ref{kvs-fig3}).